 While this may not seem like a lot when we compare it to our highly inflated Gross Domestic Product (GDP) of $14.2 trillion in 2008, it turns out to be one heck of a lot of gold when we consider it concerning our balance of trade deficits.

 But, before we get into that, let’s look at a chart of annual U.S. net oil imports since 1973:

 As we can see from the chart above, U.S. net oil imports peaked at 12.5 million barrels per day (mbd) in 2005.
 According to the EIA, the U.S. consumed 20.8 mbd of petroleum in 2005.
 Thus, our net oil imports of 12.
 5 mbd were roughly two-thirds (60%) of our total demand that year.

 Furthermore, U.S. net oil imports totaled 124 billion barrels from 1973 to 2015.
-Again, the total Dollar amount of these net oil imports during that time period was $4.8 trillion.
-Even thought that figure may not even raise an eyebrow today, if we consider what it means in “Gold terms”, it’s off the charts.
+Again, the total Dollar amount of these net oil imports during that period was $4.8 trillion.
+Even though that figure may not even raise an eyebrow today, if we consider what it means in “Gold terms,” it’s off the charts.